uio-bmi/immuneML/docs/source/tutorials/how_to_specify_an_analysis_with_yaml.rst

 - Motifs: parts of the simulation definition defined by a seed and a way to create specific motif instances from the seed,

-- Signals: parts of the :ref:`simulation<How to simulate antigen/disease-associated signals in AIRR datasets>` which can include multiple motifs and correspond to a single label for subsequent classification tasks,
+- Signals: parts of the simulation which can include multiple motifs and correspond to a single label for subsequent classification tasks,

-- :ref:`Simulations<How to simulate antigen/disease-associated signals in AIRR datasets>`: define how to combine different signals and how to implant them in the dataset.
+- Simulations: define how to combine different signals and how to implant them in the dataset.

 Each component is defined using a key (a string) that uniquely identifies it and which will be used in the instructions to refer to the component defined in this way.